 The following list of non-gassy foods can help you keep flatulence under control when you need to.
-The best non-gassy foods are items that are common, so you don’t have to worry about not being able to find them at your local market.
+The best non-gassy foods are common items, so you don’t have to worry about not being able to find them at your local market.

 Bell peppers, asparagus, avocado, Bok Choy, spinach, carrots, cucumber zucchini, and green beans produce less gas.
-Most leafy greens do not cause gas so romaine, iceberg, Boston lettuce, and kale should be fine but if you still have gas after eating leafy greens you can try cooking them a little, which will help with digestion.
+Most leafy greens do not cause gas so romaine, iceberg, Kale or Boston lettuce, should be fine.
+If you still have gas due to eating leafy greens you may need to cook them a little.
+This will help with digestion.

 Medical researchers suggest that people who suffer from irritable bowel syndrome (IBS), which usually causes gassiness, limit gassy vegetables and focus on adding whole grains, as well as less gaseous foods to their diet.

-Non-dairy milk like almond, soy, and rice are good alternatives, especially if you are lactose intolerant.
-Some yogurts have probiotics in them and it is possible they won’t cause as much gas.
+Non-dairy milk like almond, soy, and rice are good alternatives, especially for those who have lactose intolerance.
+Yogurts that have probiotics in them may not cause much gas.
 People can also take probiotic supplements that may help.

-Fat in the diet leads to bloating and gas so lean proteins, including baked or broiled fish, skinless white meat, eggs, turkey, or tofu is best.
-Edamame is also a good protein that doesn’t cause gas.
+Fat in the diet can lead to bloating and gas.
+It is best to consume lean proteins instead.
+These can include eggs, tofu, baked fish, broiled fish, skinless white meat, and turkey.
+Edamame is also a good protein option that doesn’t cause gas.

-Fermented vegetables, kefir, kombucha, and yogurt without any added sugar lowers the chances of gas because there are bacteria in fermented foods that have taken care of the carbohydrates your gut would normally have to ferment.
-An added benefit to consuming fermented foods is that the same bacteria is also good for overall gut health.
-Some nutritionists contend that you simply can’t go wrong by adding fermented foods to your diet.
+Kefir, fermented vegetables, kombucha, or yogurt without any added sugar lowers the chances of gas.
+This is because there are bacteria in fermented foods.
+These take care of the carbohydrates which your gut would have to ferment otherwise.
+An additional advantage of consuming fermented foods is that the beneficial bacteria they contain also contribute to the improvement of overall gut health.
+Some nutritionists contend that you simply can’t go wrong with fermented foods in your diet.

 Spreads made from avocados or hummus add flavor to meals or snacks without adding a lot of gas to your gut.
 Traditionally made hummus is really wholesome.
 It is made from simple ingredients, including chickpeas, olive oil, which is unsaturated fat, lemon juice, garlic, and tahini, a paste made from toasted ground hulled sesame.